Cook Off: Production

 The principal photography of the film commenced in 2017 when Robert Mugabe was still the president of Zimbabwe.
 The initial days of the shooting procedure of the film was disrupted by regular power cuts and the production team was forced to hire power generator for the shooting.
 The film budget was limited to only food and bottled water for the cast and crew members.
-The daily budget limit was estimated around $20 equivalent to 18 euros which was not even sufficient enough to meet the expenditure on bottled mineral water.
+The daily budget limit was estimated around $20 equivalent to 18 euros which was insufficient to meet the expenditure on bottled mineral water.
 The film cast and crew consisted mostly of young artistes and film producer Njagu reportedly made deferred contracts with the cast and crew members instead of making an agreement for an immediate payment due to financial tussles.
 According to the lead actress of the film Chitima, none of the cast members had not received the payment for their work and efforts in the film.
 By December 2020 all cast and crew had received payment in full.
 The film was completed with a low initial budget of only $8000.

 The portions of the film were predominantly shot on the sets of ZBC TV's reality show Battle of the Chefs: Harare, a Zimbabwean version of the popular American reality television show Top Chef.
 The film shooting proceeded in the sets of the Battle of the Chefs at a time when the show went off-air.
 The film director Brickhill in an interview with The Guardian revealed that the film wouldn't have materialized without the support of Battle of the Chefs sets and financial support from voluntary donors.
 The cast members also used the costumes, props and cooking pots from the sets of the Battle of the Chefs.

 Popular UK indie rock band Noisettes was roped into feature in the soundtrack of the film.
 Shingai Shoniwa of the Noisettes band was also roped into play the cameo appearance in the film.
 The shooting was also delayed on few occasions as few of the cast members were unable to commit to the schedule allocated to them due to the tear gas and riots in Harare which erupted against Robert Mugabe's administration.
 Despite the odds and obstacles, the film production regained momentum after the infamous successful ousting of Robert Mugabe on 17 November 2017.